moolmanruan/obsidian-sequence-hotkeys/README.md

 This plugin allows you to use a sequences of chords for shortcuts instead of single chords.

+*NOTE*: I don't use Obsidian so much anymore, so I probably won't be working on the repo much going forward.

 ## Creating a hotkey

 You can modify your hotkeys under `Plugin Options > Sequence Hotkeys` or `Options > Community plugings > Sequence Hotkeys > Options`.